tofazzalopu/ToFazzalOPu/README.md

 - 👋 Hi, I’m @ToFazzalOPu
-- 👀 I’m interested in design
+- 👀 I’m interested in design & development
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning flutter & Java
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me ...